cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 -   Loaders and modal dialogs may be laggy on older versions of iOS.
 This can be worked around with the setting "Reduce animation".
+-   The app may refuse to load without internet connectivity.
+This will be fixed in in the next version of the app.
 :::

 ### Emulation issues